 The Ford C-Max Hybrid, the basis for the plug-in Energi, has plenty of head- and legroom for four tall passengers.
 It has a high roof, and large windows providing excellent visibility.
 The cargo area, while generous for a sedan, is relatively small for a wagon.

-Here's the problem.
-Ford’s current plug-ins are built around existing platforms, which necessitates packaging the battery packs in spaces other than beneath the cabin.
+Here's the problem: reduced cargo space.
+Ford’s current plug-ins are built around existing platforms, which means packaging the battery packs in spaces other than beneath the cabin.
 So where cars like the Tesla Model S and Nissan LEAF are designed, from the ground up, to keep their batteries discretely and unobtrusively hidden below their passengers, the Ford C-Max Energi sacrifices storage space for electric range.
 This creates an unattractive trade-off for already-more-expensive plug-in variants of existing models.

 Where the C-Max Hybrid provides 24.5 cubic feet of storage behind the rear passenger seats, the Energi sacrifices more than 20 percent of that space to the battery pack, coming in at just 19.2 cubic feet of storage—less than the Prius sedan (the basis for the plug-in Prius) and significantly less than the Prius V. With the rear seats folded down, the Energi loses almost 10 cubic feet of cargo space versus the hybrid, which carries 52.6 cubic feet of storage.

 For buyers who have their hearts set on driving electric, these space trade-offs are just another consideration to weigh—in deciding among the limited plug-in options currently available on the market.
-But for customers who are on the fence about whether to take the plunge into plug-in ownership, they could represent a deal-breaker—pushing them to the no-plug hybrid version.
+But for customers who are on the fence about whether to take the plunge into plug-in ownership, the cargo compromise could represent a deal-breaker—pushing them to the no-plug hybrid version.

-The long list of safety features includes: driver air bag; passenger air bag; rear head air bag; side air bag; four-wheel ABS; break assist; electronic stability control; child safety locks; integrated turn signal mirrors; and traction control.
+The long list of safety features includes: driver air bag; passenger air bag; rear head air bag; side air bag; four-wheel ABS; break assist; electronic stability control; blind spot monitoring; lane departure warning; child safety locks; integrated turn signal mirrors; auto-leveling headlights; and traction control.

 Good news.
 Ford priced the plug-in version of the C-Max so close to the conventional hybrid version that—after considering federal and state incentives, as well as trim packages—shoppers can drive away with the plug-in at virtually the same price as the conventional hybrid C-Max.

 As usually, the devil is in the details.
 With three different add-on premium packages available for the C-Max Hybrid, shoppers with sharp pencils might make a different argument.
-But considering that a loaded C-Max Hybrid SEL tops out at $30,000, and the base price of the C-Max Energi plug-in hybrid is $33,745, the difference in the price of admission for the two vehicles is less than $4,000.
+But considering that a loaded C-Max Hybrid SEL tops out at $27,170, and the base price of the C-Max Energi plug-in hybrid is $31,770 (plus $875 in destination fees), the difference in the price of admission for the two vehicles is less than $5,000.

-When you subtract a federal tax credit of $3,750 for the Energi, and a $1,500 cash rebate from California, you actually come ahead from Day One with the plug-in model.
-Every day after that, especially for drivers with commutes within the 21-mile EV range of the Energi, the cost of electric fuel is less than half the cost of gasoline.
-Also, the estimated efficiency jumps from 47 MPG in the hybrid, to 100 MPGe in the plug-in.
-(For now, let's leave aside higher resale value, or external benefits like reduced emissions.)
+When you subtract a federal tax credit of $4,007 for the Energi, and a $1,500 cash rebate from California, you actually come ahead from Day One with the plug-in model.
+Every day after that, especially for drivers with commutes within the 19-mile EV range of the Energi, the cost of electric fuel is less than half the cost of gasoline.

 Nonetheless, Ford shatters the EV price premium myth by showing that a plug-in with a relatively modest battery pack and decent all-electric range doesn’t necessarily have to cost that much more its gas-powered counterpart.